ferasn/notes2/MQ/MQ_Channels_Connections.md

 * The queue that holds the synchronization data for channels is SYSTEM.CHANNEL.SYNCQ

+* Stopping a distributed QM sender channel to "INACTIVE" state does not inhibit the transmission queue and the messages in transmission queue are browsable.
+* Stopping a distributed QM sender channel to "STOPPED" (disabled) inihibts "GET" of transmission queue and the queue is not browsable.
 * Stopping a receiver channel: it is stuck waiting to a message from sender.
 Two ways to get this message:
   1. The sender sends a message batch
   2. The sedner sends a heartbeat